jasperproject/jasper-client/README.md

 ```

 Now, **speak into the mic**, and note the results.
 At first, you may find it
 funny.
-After a while, you realize it is inaccurate.
+After a while, you realize it is horribly inaccurate.

 For it to be useful, we have to make it more accurate.